danoventa/CrackingTheCodingInterview/README.md

 :notebook: It's an Electron-based Notebook! :notebook:

 Note: this isn't feature complete yet.
-There will be :bug:s and we're currently lacking a lot of core features like [tab completion](https://github.com/nteract/nteract/issues/134) and switching focus to the next cell on shift-enter.
+There will be :bug:s and we're currently lacking a lot of core features like [tab completion](https://github.com/nteract/nteract/issues/134), switching focus to the next cell on shift-enter, and closing down kernels properly.

 ### Scope and goals